sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/02-EVM-Substrate-example.md

 yarn run transfer
 ```

-The example will use `ethers` in conjuction with the sygma-sdk to create a transfer from Goerli to Rococo-Phala with a `gPHA` token.
+The example will use `ethers` in conjunction with the sygma-sdk to create a transfer from Goerli to Rococo-Phala with a `gPHA` token.
 It will be received on Rococo-Phala as the native `PHA` token.

 Replace the placeholder values in the script with your own Ethereum wallet private key and provider URL.